5 Eye Care Errors You Might Be Making

 There are some contact lenses that won’t cause problems if you wear them to sleep.

-Most of them, however, aren’t suitable for sleeping, because they prevent the cornea from getting the amount of oxygen it needs.
-This can lead to corneal edema and ulcers.
+Most of them, however, aren’t suitable for sleeping with.
+This is because they prevent the cornea from getting the amount of oxygen it needs.
+Consequently, this can lead to corneal edema and ulcers.

-Bacterial and viral infections can also result when your eyes become contaminated by microorganisms due to a lack of daily sterilization.
+Bacterial and viral infections can also occur when your eyes become contaminated by microorganisms due to a lack of daily sterilization.

-So even though contacts are intended for prolonged usage, it’s not a good idea to sleep in them due to the considerable risk of increasing your visual problems.
+So even though contacts are intended for prolonged usage, it’s not a good idea to sleep in them.
+There is a considerable risk that they will increase your visual problems.

 Also read: Why is your vision blurry?